 (b) Appointment of a Mediator by the Court.
-If the parties cannot agree on the designation of a certified mediator, then the parties shall notify the court by filing a Designation Form requesting that the court appoint a certified mediator.
-The Designation Form shall be filed at the scheduling and discovery conference and state that the attorneys for the parties have discussed the designation of a mediator and have been unable to agree on a mediator.
-Upon receipt of a Designation Form requesting the appointment of a mediator, or upon the parties' failure to file a Designation Form with the court, the court shall appoint a family financial mediator certified under these rules who has expressed a willingness to mediate disputes within the judicial district.
+If the parties cannot agree on the designation of a certified mediator, then the parties shall notify the court by filing an Designation FormAppointment of Mediator by Court Order in Family Financial Case, Form AOC-CV-841 (Mediator Appointment Form), requesting that the court appoint a certified mediator.
+The DesignationMediator Appointment Form shall be filed at the scheduling and discovery conference and shall state that the attorneys for the parties have discussed the designation of a mediator and have been unable to agree on a mediator.
+Upon receipt of a DesignationMediator Appointment

+Form requesting the appointment of a mediator, or upon in the event that the parties failure to file a Designation Form or a Mediator Appointment Form with the court at the scheduling and discovery conference, the court shall appoint a family financial mediator certified under these rules who has expressed a willingness to mediate disputes within the judicial district.